 Who Would Want a Canon AE-1?

 It’s fair to say that the Canon AE-1 no longer has the mass appeal it had back in 1976.
 Today it is a camera for 35mm geeks.
-For photographers who enjoy the analogue approach to taking pictures.
+For photographers who enjoy the analog approach to taking pictures.

 I would not recommend this camera to absolute beginners.
 The trial and error required to get the hang of a new camera may prove costly.
 The expense alone may put people off.